nablanco/dictionary-web-app/Tasks.md

     - () Code review
     - () Github pages

-- Organization

 - Structure:

   - Index

     - ThemeContext
-      - Font Context
+      - FontContext
         - App
           - Navbar
             - Left Group
               - Dictionary Icon
             - Right Group
-            - Font selector
+              - Font selection
-            - Dark mode selector
+              - Theme selection
           - Body
             - 1st group: Search bar
             - 2nd group:
               - Case 1 (OK response):
                 - 1st group: Word display/pronounciation/sound button
                 - 2nd group: Definition(s)
                 - 3rd group: Source
               - Case 2 (BAD response):
                 - Validation message for submitting word not found in dictionary API.
-            - Case 3 (blank form)
+              - Case 3 (blank form):
                 - Validation message for submitting blank form in search bar.

   - Notes:

-    - Theme Context:
+    - Index/ThemeContext:
       - Create theme file which contains theme array.
-This array will contain two objects, each of which will contain the theme specifications for the dark and light themes.
+This array will contain (2) objects, each of which will contain the theme specifications for the dark and light themes.
+      - Create theme context file which contains all related methods and theme content to be distributed as context to sub-components from the App level up.
+    - Index/FontContext:
+      - Create font file which contains font array.
+The array will contain (3) objects, each of which will contain the font specifications for the different selections.
+      - Create font context file which contains all related methods and font context to be distributed as context to sub-component from the App level up.
+    - Index/App
+      - API Fetch method will reside at App level.
+    - Index/App/Navbar/Right Group/Font selection:
+      - Drop down list allowing use to choose font from list of (3).
+      - List: Sans Serif, Serif, Mono
+    - Index/App/Navbar/Right Group/Theme selection:
+      - Drop down list allowing use to choose theme from list of (2).
+      - List: Light, Dark
-    - App/Navbar:
+    - Index/App/Body/
-      - The navbar doesn't change significantly from desktop to tablet to mobile.

 - Setup